 Why should I add multiple example questions?

-Example questions improve the ChatBot's ability to match similar customer queries, ensuring accurate responses.
+Example questions improve the chatbot's ability to match similar customer queries, ensuring accurate responses.

 How do I structure a response for multiple product options?